TL;DR

 Q: I'm broke.
 How do I even start saving or investing?

 A: Start small.
 Even $5/week builds the habit.
-Automate it so it’s hands-off.
+Automate it so it's hands-off.
+The amount matters less than the consistency.

 Q: Is it really worth paying off student loans early?

 A: Depends on the interest rate.
-If it’s below 5%, consider investing instead.
+If it's below 5%, consider investing instead.
+If it's above 7%, prioritize payoff.
+Run the numbers for your specific situation.

-👉 Enjoyed this post?
-Buy me a coffee to keep the content flowing..
+Enjoyed this post?
+Buy me a coffee to keep the content flowing.